lad-sapienza/BraDypUS/bdus-docs/create_app/index.md

 *Create new application prompt on a fresh installation*

 By clicking on the **Create new application** button the setup window appears.

+{: .bg-warning .p-2}
+For security reasons the **Create new application button** is not available on running installations that have at least on application defined.
+But system administrators whi have access to the application folder can enable this feature by simply creating a new empty file in the installation root named exactly **UNSAFE_permit_app_creation** (no extension).

 ![screenshot](./../images/create_app/new_app_form.png "Create new application setup window") *Create new application setup window*